sharikak54/sharikak54.github.io/.collections/_cases/lscottie_rscottie.md

 # ALGORITHMS
 default_alg:
   alg: "1,0/3,0/0,3/2,-1/-3,0/0,1"
-  description: Create a D-color shell on bottom (as part of a plane) by pairing isolated D-color corner on top with D-color tent on bottom.
+  description: Create a D-color shell on bottom (as part of a tree) by pairing isolated D-color corner on top with D-color tent on bottom.
 color_mirror_algs:
   -
     alg: "0,-1/1,4/2,-1/-2,1/3,0/-1,0"